Stashing treasure

 Spicing up level generation

 Let’s first create a new top level folder, loot and within that folder a new file chest.lua.
-Let’s keep it really simple for now.
+Let’s keep it simple for now and give chests a guaranteed drop of meat.

 return {